newageoflight/gsse-anki/readme.md

 NOTE: As I am no longer interested in pursuing a surgical career, I will not be managing this project (or maintaining this repository).
-If you are interested in taking over my role please [email me](mailto:camint3rnal@live.com).
+If you are interested in taking over my role as project lead please [email me](mailto:camint3rnal@live.com).

 # Anki for GSSE